 Praia Do Futuro (Futuro Beach) is this month’s example of what can go wrong when designers use a sophisticated typeface design without understanding its core concept.
 The art directors/designers missed the point when applying the ITC Avant Garde® Gothic font family to both the US theatrical poster and the original posters.
 Its popularity – besides the pristine geometric forms worshipped by hordes of beard-stroking hipsters – is partly due to the capital ligatures.
 They allow the tight-but-not-touching setting that was all the rage back in the days when Herb Lubalin’s sensational nameplate for Avant Garde magazine was transformed into the now-ubiquitous typeface.
 What was so revolutionary about these capital ligatures is the fact that some of them had part of the second letter integrated in the first letter.
 For example you can see in the ‘NT’ combination of the Avant Garde logo that the left arm of the ‘T’ is actually part of the ‘N’.
 If the designers had understood this, they would have realised that the ‘T’ in the ’UT’ combination needed to be the version missing the left arm, because the left arm is already present in the ‘U’.
 This also means that the inwards protrusions on the second ‘U’ and final ‘H’ make absolutely no sense.
 Unless they were obsessed with superficial style and simply thought: “Oh, look what lovely nubbies!”

-And finally Bluebird is this month’s example of how a generally derided poster style can still be used meaningfully.
+[link not found] [link not found] And finally Bluebird is this month’s example of how a generally derided poster style can still be used meaningfully.
 I don’t mean Erik Buckham’s beautifully simple design for Palaceworks which squarely focuses on the main character’s despair at her tragic mistake, shattering the balance of the community in an isolated Maine logging town.
 No, I am talking about the more elaborate but equally beautiful one sheet that manages to depict floating heads in a tasteful way.
 This was achieved by using a limited colour palette and framing the heads – not too many and floating far enough from each other – in the silhouette of the main character towering over a scene in the movie.
 The movie title, main credits and testimonial set in Tobias Frere-Jones’s delicious Garage Gothic were judiciously positioned in the dark blue area at the centre.
 This stylish poster is far removed from the colourful Trajan-ridden Hollywood train wrecks featuring, frankly, too many heads.

 Trademark Attribution Notice Century, Helvetica and Trade Gothic are trademarks of Monotype GmbH registered in the U.S. Patent and Trademark Office and may be registered in certain other jurisdictions.
 Benguiat is a trademark of Monotype ITC Inc. and may be registered in certain jurisdictions.
 Avant Garde, Galliard and Linotype Didot are trademarks of Monotype ITC Inc. registered in the U.S. Patent and Trademark Office and which may be registered in certain other jurisdictions.
 Trajan is a trademark of Adobe Systems Incorporated which may be registered in certain jurisdictions.
 Futura is a registered trademark of Bauer Types.
 Lucida is a registered trademark of Bigelow & Holmes.
 Pompeia is a trademark of Unitype.
 All other trademarks are property of their respective owners.